risk-first/website/Post-Agile.md

  - **Democracy** is an excellent idea, [constantly under attack](https://en.wikipedia.org/wiki/Political_corruption) from the corrupting influence of money via bribes, nepotism and cronyism.
  - **Christianity** started off with some great ideas, but [became big business](https://en.wikipedia.org/wiki/Indulgence) and led to the [reformation](https://en.wikipedia.org/wiki/Reformation).

 So are we due a reformation in the Agile world?
-Fowler, Schwaber and Cockburn (quoted above, and _original signatories of the Agile Manifesto_) think so.
-Ron Jeffries (also a signatory) calls for nothing less than abandoning Agile completely:
+Fowler, Schwaber and Cockburn (quoted above, co-authors of the Agile Manifesto) think so.

-> "Agile has become big business.
-Led, no doubt, by the Scrum Alliance’s successful Certified ScrumMaster offering, we now see hundreds, perhaps thousands of so-called “Agile” coaches and trainers, and many competing frameworks and methods.
-We see “Agile” leadership training, “Agile” project management offerings, and on and on...
-I really am coming to think that software developers of all stripes should have no adherence to any “Agile” method of any kind.
-As those methods manifest on the ground, they are far too commonly the enemy of good software development rather than its friend." - [Ron Jeffries, _Developers Should Abandon Agile_](https://ronjeffries.com/articles/018-01ff/abandon-1/)

-For him, the emergent behaviours highlighted above are totally at odds with the original vision of Agile, and a cure worse than the disease.

 > "You Either Die A Hero, Or You Live Long Enough To See Yourself Become The Villain" - [Harvey Dent, _The Dark Knight_](https://en.wikipedia.org/wiki/The_Dark_Knight_(film))

 ## 6. After The Trough of Disillusionment

 Right now, it's easy to sell courses and certifications in Agile because it's marketed as the new silver bullet.
 It's over-sold, and peoples' expectations are sky-high.

-But the backlash is a function of the hype: Post-Agile is a sign-post for the Trough of Disillusionment.
+But the backlash is a function of the hype: the existence of Post-Agile is a sign-post for the Trough of Disillusionment.

 Reality _will_ catch up.
 It always does.